RealJyxen/RealJyxen/README.md

 # 🤍 About Me

 - ╭── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╮
-- Hi Im Sunnx or you can just call me Sunny, im Discord Developer.
+-Hello im Sunnx or you can just call me Sunny
-- Im from Czech Republic / Czechia
+- I like  programming, designing and take care of my servers
 - ╰── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╯

 # 🤖 My Discord Bot / NullUnit